IgorIvanovBR/React-task/README.md

-This is the test project for Ciklum<br>
+This is the React test project<br>
 Used libraries and frameworks:
 React, Bootstrap, Scss, Babel.